marco-compiler/marco/README.md

 ```
 It will produce a zip with debug and release libraries headers and tools

-## Project Structure
-The project is divided into tools and libs.
-Conceptually a lib does something and a tool lets you do the same things from command line.
-### Libraries Structure
-No nested lib are allowed, each lib must be placed in the ./lib folder.
-The reason for this choise is because dependencies are expressed with the cmake target_link_libraries command rather than with the position in the tree folder.
-Furthemore this allows for tools to autodetect which targets are avialable by just querying the subfolder names in lib.
-Should the need to visually check the library dependecies ever arise then use a cmake dependecy generator.

-A library must be composed of
-* A cmakelists.txt that invokes modelicaAddLibrary located in `./lib/libName/CMakeLists.txt`
-* a include folder.
-This folder must be called as the library name and must be locaed in `./lib/libName/include/modelica/libName/`.
-All headers file in this folder will populate the public interface of this library.
-The repetition of the libName is necessary so that user of a header can include it as `#include "modelica/libName/HeaderName.hpp"` .
-We did not placed the header folder in a standalone include directory common to all libraries because in this way we can prevent libraries that do not depend on a second library to include its files.
-* a src folder.
-Thid folder can be structured in any way, since it is private.
-Private headers can be placed here.
-* a test folder.
-Reader in the tests sections for further informations

-#### The modelicaAddLibraryMacro
-This macro behaves like add_library, except it does the following as well
-* Specifies that the include directory is pathToLib/include
-* creates an alias for the lib called modelica::libName
-* set the language level to c++17
-* select which things will be installed where
-* includes the test subfolder

-## Executables
-As is the case for libraries all executables must be placed in the top level of the tool folder.
-A tool is composed of the following:
-* folder located in ./tool/toolName that contains a CMakeLists.txt that invokes modelicaAddTool
-* a src folder that must contain a Main.cpp file
-* a test folder that can contain anything

-### The modelicaAddTool Macro
-The modelica add tool macro accepts a name for the tool as first argument and the name of libraries the tool will be depending on.
-The macro will
-* Set the dependencies
-* Create an alias called modelica::toolName for the tool
-* set the language level to c++17
-* select what will be installed where
-* include the test subdirectory

-## Testing

-Each library and tool must include a test subdirectory.
-This subdirectory can use the modelicaAddTest macro.
-If it does then the folder must
-* add src subdirectory that will contain the cpp file populated with google tests
-* add a include directory that will be always private.

-### The addModelicaTest macro
-This macro will accepts the name of the executable that will contain the tests, it must be the name of the library itself. the postfix test will be added.
-all other arguments must be the path to the cpp file that will compose the body of the test.
-The macro will
-* create the executable
-* set were it must be installed.
-* set the language level
-* set a dependecy to the library with the same name

-After building the test can be found in buildfolder/lib/libName/test/libNameTest

-### Running tests
-All tests can be run with `make(ninja) test` after it has been built.

-### Continuous integration
-The github ci is currently broken because ubuntu 18.04 they are using is shipping with a llvm9 that is different from the 9.0.0 and cannot be purged away because their own apt is broken due to missing mesa packages.
-Once we move to llvm10 it will work again.

 ## An example of what can be done
 Once everything has been built and installed we can try the tools.